Mannjamin/Virtual-Janko-Piano/README.md

 This repository contains all the files I have programmed thus far in the development of this application.
 To use this, simply press clone / download and continue to download as a ZIP file.

 Once you have gathered the folder containing this repositories scripts you follow the following steps.
 1. extract the zip and open the folder containing the scripts.
-Create a new folder within the parent folder called "sounds"
+Create a new folder within the parent folder called "sounds".
     1. _I wish to iterate that the sound files used in this virtual piano are licenced and thus I do not wish to suffer the burden in the event that the publisher takes action against me for uploading their files.
 Please continue the following steps properly in order to make the keyboard functional.
 The audio files used in this project are free for all to use however, I advise downloading them from the point of origin.._

 2. Gather the Audio Files.